Influenza, commonly known as ‘the flu’, is a condition caused when an influenza virus infects the respiratory tract – your nose and lungs.

 There are several different influenza viruses and strains.
 The type usually changes from year to year, so the recommended vaccine also changes from year to year.

-See your doctor for a flu shot each autumn.
-The vaccine is free for people with severe asthma and anyone over 65.
+See your doctor for a flu shot every year in early autumn.
+The vaccine is recommended and provided free of charge for all people aged 6 months and over with asthma.

-Influenza (the flu) is a highly contagious and for some people it’s a potentially life-threatening disease.
+Influenza (the flu) is a highly contagious infection of the airways and for some people can require hospitalisation and can cause death.

 While cold and flu symptoms might seem similar at first, the flu can become serious.
 Typical flu symptoms can include: